 Midday Sun: The Danger Zone

 The period between 10:00 AM and 4:00 PM is considered the most dangerous time for sunbathing.
-During these hours, the sun is at its peak, and the UVB rays are at their strongest.
+But during these hours, the sun is at its peak, and the UVB rays are at their strongest.
 Sunbathing during this time significantly increases the risk of sunburn, skin damage, and long-term health issues, such as skin cancer.

 Seasonal Variations